Compare caravan personal loans

 Before applying for a caravan loan, you’ll want to decide on the type of loan and/or features that would best suit your financial needs and budget.
 Whether you choose a fixed or variable interest rate, secured or unsecured loan or a caravan loan that allows for extra repayments, all of these factors will influence which loan you apply for and your overall caravan loan cost.

 Much like with any loan, you should compare your loan options with comparison tools to help you make an informed choice that best suits your financial needs.
-RateCity.com.au’s caravan loan comparison table showcases a range of caravan loans that you can filter through to find the most competitive loan for you.
-There you’ll also be able to read caravan loan reviews to help you make an informed decision.
+RateCity's caravan loan comparison table on this page showcases a range of caravan loans that you can filter through to find the most competitive rates available for you.
+Allowing you to shop around without the hassle, you’ll also be able to see product ratings to help you make an informed decision.

-RateCity.com.au’s personal loan caravan finance calculator also helps you to work out your estimated monthly repayments so you don’t choose a loan that is out of your price range, helping to prevent your application from being rejected.
+RateCity’s personal loan caravan finance calculator also helps you to work out your estimated weekly, fortnightly or monthly repayments based on your required loan amount, preferred loan term, interest rate and your credit score.
+This can help you avoid choosing a loan that's out of your price range, and help to prevent your application from being rejected.

 Personal Finance Writer

 Alex is a personal finance writer and PR professional at RateCity, and has been writing about finance for over three years.
 She is passionate about closing the gender pay and superannuation gap, and aims to help young Aussies to overcome their financial apathy and better manage their finances.
 Alex has been published in numerous print and online outlets, including Money Magazine, Lifehacker Australia, and Business Insider.